Let's Go Jungle!: Lost on the Island of Spice: Plot

-On the third stage (which is compulsory to play on), the player(s) travel through an abandoned village, only to be attacked by more jumping spiders and mutated fleas, as they leave the village they are attacked by giant pillbugs.
-They must also travel across several stone pillars by pressing the button at the right time to avoid the attention of another large purple tarantula (similar to the one seen on the first stage).
-They cross a river (due to a nearby bridge being broken) and must fight off schools of mutated piranhas, the tree frogs again, and several mutated water bugs.
-They hear a young boy calling for help, but Ben and Norah are forced not to use the guns because that will hurt his elephant.
-The player must use the buttons to help him save his elephant by hitting mutated fleas off its body with the buttstock of their rifles.
-The fleas get off the elephant and the boy then thanks them by letting them ride his elephant to the helicopter pad, which will help them escape the destroyed village and break the gate open.
+On the third stage (which is compulsory to play on), the player(s) travel through an abandoned village, only to be attacked by more mutated jumping spiders, fleas, giant pillbugs, schools of piranhas, tree frogs, water bugs, and having to avoid drawing attention from another large purple tarantula (similar to the one seen in the first stage).
+They discover a young boy on his elephant being attacked by the mutated fleas, forcing Ben and Norah to hit them off the elephant with the buttstock of their rifles.
+The boy then thanks them by letting them ride his elephant to the extraction point.
 On the way, they encounter yet the same tarantula, this time with mushrooms growing out of its back.
-The player fatally injures it but does not kill it, instead, it falls off the cliff that they are on, right into the sea.
+The player injures it but does not kill it.
+Instead, it falls off the cliff, right into the sea.

-The player then arrives at a Buddhist temple as the boy tells a simple backstory of what happened before the duo came and explains the temple was for the natives first, soldiers next, and the "good people" last.
-As they are safe for now, they are interrupted by spiders and the infected tarantula.
-The infected tarantula seen before returns and lunges at the player from above, when the player kills it, the tarantula falls to the Buddhist shrine and detonates several barrels of toxic waste in the process, causing an explosion that results in the lily plant pods around the shrine to become contaminated and grow teeth.
+Ben and Norah make it to the temple.
+The boy tells a simple backstory and explains the temple was for the natives first, soldiers next, and then "good people" last.
+They're then interrupted by spiders and the same infected tarantula, which lunges at the player(s) from above.
+When the player(s) kill it, the tarantula falls into the Buddhist shrine and detonates several barrels of toxic waste in the process, resulting in the lily plant pods around the shrine to become contaminated and grow teeth.
 They then merge into one giant mutant plant, which the player must fight.
-It is eventually defeated with help from the boy, who commands his elephant to kick a barrel of explosives at the plant, which the player must continuously shoot until it blows up and kills the plant.

-After the battle, the boy thanks to the players for their help and notes that he didn't help enough, so he gives Norah his good luck charm that keeps bugs at bay.
-He decides to make a new one as a helicopter arrives in the area.
-As the helicopter arrives, Ben and Norah hop into the helicopter and head home.
-As they both take a ride in a helicopter, several butterflies land on the head of the Buddha statue (which is supposedly still contaminated from the tarantula's mutant blood), which then mutate and pursue the main protagonists in the final battle stage.
+It's eventually defeated with help from the boy, who commands his elephant to kick a propane tank at the plant, which the player must continuously shoot until it explodes and kills the plant.
+After the battle, the boy thanks Ben and Norah by giving Norah his good luck charm that keeps the bugs at bay.
+They're then rescued by another helicopter and as they fly out, several butterflies land on the head of the Buddha statue (which is supposedly still contaminated from the barrels).